-My oil paintings, which I call "Where-Scapes", explore imaginary spaces that linger between worlds and inspire a sense of curiosity as coping mechanism for loss.
-I am thinking about the dualism of absence and presence, exploring where a human imprint is felt in an ethereal space and light can emerge from darkness.
+My oil paintings, which I call ‘Where-Scapes', explore imaginary spaces that linger between worlds and inspire a sense of curiosity as a coping mechanism for loss.
+I am thinking about the dualism of absence and presence, exploring where a human imprint is felt in an ethereal space and where light can emerge from darkness.

 My 'Saints' are created on salvaged wood using acrylic or latex paint.
-They are imaginary deities inspired by the celebratory spirituality of the crescent city, containing elements of medieval iconography, Russian nesting dolls, contemporary street art, and American folk art.
+They are imaginary deities inspired by the celebratory spirituality of New Orleans, containing elements of medieval iconography, Russian nesting dolls, contemporary street art, and American folk art.
 These goddess figures are intended to bring good energy into the spaces they inhabit.
-They are a meditative release to create, an opportunity to play with color and pattern in inventing character.
+They are a meditative release to create, an opportunity to play with color and pattern in inventing character and reflecting on the importance of matriarchal figures in daily worship.

-My murals involve layers of botanical imagery, encouraging reflection on the unparalleled beauty of our natural world, and our tragic, but primary, role in its destruction.
+My murals involve layers of botanical imagery, encouraging reflection on the unparalleled beauty of our natural world.
 I hope to inspire a sense of joyful calm within small businesses and homes in the city, similar to that which can be achieved in nature as a reminder for the value of its conservation.

-I am very grateful to Where Y'Art and the Nola Media Group for having me participate in the 300 for 300 project, highlighting remarkable people who have contributed to the beautiful place we all call home.
-I do all of these portraits in gouache on paper, using information gathered through research to include elements of each persons story in their portrait.
-It has been a fun and challenging journey so far and I look forward to working on this throughout the year.
+I am very grateful to Where Y'Art and the Nola Media Group for having me participate in the 300 for 300 project, highlighting remarkable people who have made invaluable contributions to this beautiful city.
+I did all of these portraits in gouache on paper, using information gathered through research to include elements of each persons story in their portrait.
+I learned so much about these fascinating people and honed some portrait skills along the way.
+Please check out the book that compiled everyone's amazing work on this project if you did not catch it coming out in the papers at the time.

 Questions & Answers